domonkoss/ceudsd/seminar/2-sql/README.md

 `SELECT COUNT(reported_date) FROM birdstrikes`

-Last seminar: How do we list the distinct states ?
+How do we list all distinct states?
+(Remember last seminar!)

 `SELECT DISTINCT(state) FROM birdstrikes`